djalbat/yapp/README.md

 2. Make use of an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome.

-3. Use JSX by way of [Juxtapose](http://juxtapose.info).
-This is arguably the most elegant approach.
+3. Use JSX by way of [Juxtapose](http://juxtapose.info), arguably the most elegant approach.

 The second approach is recommended, at least to begin with.